-Since 1987, the dunes of Maspalomas with their fine, yellow sand are considered as a nature reserve.
-You can especially enjoy the almost 400 hectare large area during an extended walk over the dunes.
+Since 1987, the dunes of Maspalomas with their fine yellow sand are considered a nature reserve.
+You can especially enjoy the almost 400-hectare area during an extended walk over the dunes.
 Its foothills are found in the wide sandy beach of Playa Maspalomas.
 From there you can also reach the associated lagoon with its many wild birds living there.
-Extraordinary photos and lasting impressions with the feeling of having been in the desert for a short time are the memories you take back on board your ship from this trip.
+Extraordinary photos and lasting impressions with the feeling of having been in the desert for a short time, you will take back from this trip as a souvenir on board your ship.

 Barranco del Infierno

-Barranco del Infierno means in German as much as “hell gorge”.
-If you can visit it, you can consider yourself lucky – only a maximum of 3000 people are allowed to pass this gorge on the island of Tenerife per day.
-Through archaeological findings we know today that already the aborigines of the Canary Islands lived in this impressive canyon and left their testimonies.
+Barranco del Infierno means to German as much as “hell gorge”.
+If you can visit it, consider yourself lucky – only a maximum of 3000 people are allowed to pass through this gorge to island of Tenerife per day.
+Through archaeological findings, we now know that the indigenous people of the Canary Islands already lived in this impressive gorge and left their testimonies.
 Waterfalls, small lakes, rugged rock formations and unique flora and fauna await you in the gorge.
-Due to the visitor limitation, which serves the protection of the environment and nature, this excursion must be announced compellingly beforehand and your place must be reserved.
+Due to the limitation of visitors, which serves to protect the environment and nature, this excursion must necessarily be announced in advance and your place reserved.

 Timanfaya National Park

-The Timanfaya National Park is a volcanic area of about 200 square meters.
+Timanfaya National Park is a volcanic area of about 200 square meters.
 Amazingly, it occupies a quarter of the island of Lanzarote.
-The fabled Fire Mountains were created over the course of six years until 1736.
-They will inspire you because you can vividly imagine how the glowing lava flowed out of them back then.
+The legendary fire mountains were created in the course of six years until 1736.
+They will inspire you, because there you can vividly imagine how at that time the glowing lava poured out of them.
 Even today, the earth in this place is warm to hot, which is really fascinating.
 In the adjacent restaurant you can enjoy chicken and rabbit from the lava earth grill.
 It does not require any artificially generated heat to cook the meat.
-Timanfaya Park is a must visit when you are in Lanzarote and will leave lasting impressions on you.
+Timanfaya Park is a must visit when you are to Lanzarote and will leave lasting impressions in you.

-Offers for Ferries to and between the Canary Islands are provided by various shipping companies.
+Offers for ferries to and between the Canary Islands offer various shipping companies.